voltageeee/vltglua/readme.txt

-this is a simple translator from a custom syntaxis to a lua one that introduces few functions lua does not have. see example.lua.
+this is a simple program that translates custom syntaxis in the lua syntaxis.
+usage: compile with gcc and run with a single argument containing the input file:
+./vltglua file.lua
+for the syntaxis example, take a look at example.lua